-The first contribution-cycle period, for a period of 3 years, will be from January 1, 2014, through December 31, 2016.
-Later contribution-cycle periods will be for periods of 5 years, beginning on January 1, 2017, or a 5 year anniversary of that date (coinciding with the Employer's periodic resubmission of the Plan to the IRS for approval).
+The current contribution cycle period is the 5-year period from January 1, 2022, through December 31, 2026.
+Later contribution-cycle periods will begin on 5 year anniversaries of January 1, 2022.
 The contribution category to which you are assigned for a contribution-cycle period will apply for the entire period and will not be changed during the period.